ashtonav/opencaptcha/README.md

 ## Acknowledgments

-A significant portion of this project, especially the CAPTCHA generation code, is based on work originally published on February 9, 2004, by [BrainJar](https://www.codeproject.com/Articles/5947/CAPTCHA-Image).
+A significant portion of this project, especially the CAPTCHA generation code, is inspired by work originally published on February 9, 2004, by [BrainJar](https://www.codeproject.com/Articles/5947/CAPTCHA-Image).

 ## Contributing